CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Related Works

 A number of effective approaches for nucleus segmentation have been proposed.
 In this section, we divide the recent researches into two categories, namely traditional methods and deep-learning based methods.

-Many traditional methods are based on the watershed algorithm \cite{wts, wts_track, wts_mp}.
+Many traditional methods are based on the watershed algorithm \cite{wts, wts_track, wts_mp, cellsegreview, hta_mig}.
 For example, Malpica et al. \cite{wts} proposed a morphological watershed-based algorithm, which is assisted by means of empirically designed image processing operations.
 This approach utilizes both intensity and morphology information for nucleus segmentation.
 However, this is likely to cause over-segmentation, and also results in limitations in the processing of overlapping nuclei \cite{wts_track, wts_mp}.
 Yang et al. \cite{wts_track} proposed a new marker extraction method based on condition erosion to alleviate the over-segmentation problem.
 Tareef et al. \cite{wts_mp} proposed a Multi-Pass Fast Watershed method that adaptively and efficiently segments overlapping cervical cells.
 Moreover, the active contour model (ACM) has also been widely adopted for nucleus segmentation \cite{ac,ac_mps}.
 For example, Molna et al. \cite{ac_mps} proposed to promote the performance of ACM by exploring prior knowledge, specifically the understanding that nuclei usually have ellipse-shaped boundaries.
-Other traditional methods, such as level-set \cite{lsf} and template-matching \cite{tm}, have also been adopted for nucleus segmentation.
+Other traditional methods, such as level-set \cite{lsf}, template-matching \cite{tm}, and cascade sparse regression chain model \cite{csp}, have also been adopted for nucleus segmentation.
+For these existing methods, morphology information is usually helpful \cite{icip18, cellculturemodel, ellipticalshape}.
+For example, touching or overlapping nuclei can be partitioned by looking for points with the maximum curvature values \cite{cellculturemodel} or fitting a Gaussian Mixture Model based on the prior knowledge of the elliptic shape \cite{ellipticalshape}.
 The common downside of traditional methods is that they typically require hand-crafted features, which depend on human expertise and have limitations in terms of their representation power.

-In recent years, deep-learning based approaches have achieved notable success on nucleus segmentation tasks~\cite{kumar, dcan, bes-net, cia-net, tri-unet, rota-net, dist, micro-net, hovernet, mutex_watershed, spa-net, patchperpix, instanceembedding, cnn-dist-tran, brp-net, multistar, maskrcnn_unet, stardist, keygraph}.
+In recent years, deep-learning based approaches have achieved notable success on nucleus segmentation tasks~\cite{kumar, dcan, hred-net, bes-net, cia-net, tri-unet, rota-net, dist, micro-net, hovernet, mutex_watershed, spa-net, patchperpix, instanceembedding, cnn-dist-tran, brp-net, multistar, maskrcnn_unet, stardist, keygraph, pffn, bpl}.
 These works can be further categorized into two-stage and one-stage methods.